ChuksJoshuaa/Hotel_Management_System_Django/README.md

 - [Bootstrap](https://getbootstrap.com/) - Open source toolkit for developing with HTML, CSS, and JS

-- [folium](https://pypi.org/project/folium/) - folium builds on the data wrangling strengths of the Python ecosystem and the mapping strengths of the Leaflet.js library.
-Manipulate your data in Python, then visualize it in a Leaflet map via folium.

 ## Tools, libraries and resources used:

 - [Pillow](https://pillow.readthedocs.io/en/5.3.x/) - Pillow is the friendly PIL fork.
 PIL is the Python Imaging Library